Looker: Production

 Crichton started thinking about the subject of the film in 1975.
-He says he went to a Los Angeles computer company to find out how they could create copies in commercials without looking too ridiculous and discovered a company in Texas was already doing it, called tomography.
+He says he went to a Los Angeles computer company to find out how they could create copies in commercials without looking too ridiculous and discovered a company in Texas was already doing it, a process called tomography.

 Looker became an early production of The Ladd Company.
 It was Leigh Taylor-Young's first film in eight years.
 Filming took place at the Goldwyn Studios, The Burbank Studios, and on location in the Los Angeles area.

 In 1991, James Coburn said, "My part was pretty much on the cutting room floor.
 They really pissed that film away.
 They had Albert Finney running around in a security guard's uniform throughout the film.
 It didn't make any sense.
 It could have been a good picture.
 It was about how television controls.
 It was about how commercials manipulate people to buy products, politicians, whatever.
 But, they cut the film up for a television print.
 I don't know why they did that.
 They spent some bread on the picture too.
 It was a $12 million production.
 That's not much today, but back then it was a pretty big budget."